MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-insights.md

 ## Workflow Category Insights summary

-The Workflow Category Insights summary lists the top workflows run by category using a percentage for a timespan that can be 7, 14, or 30 days.
-The category can also be filtered by total processed, successful workflows, or failed workflows.
+The Workflow Category Insights summary lists the top workflows run by category using a percentage for a time-span that can be 7, 14, or 30 days.
+The category can also filter by total processed, successful workflows, or failed workflows.

 :::image type="content" source="media/lifecycle-workflow-insights/workflow-insights-category.png" alt-text="Screenshot of workflow insights by category summary.":::